-• Position exam tables in exam rooms so a patient can lie fully extended on the exam table and clinicians can have unimpeded access to the patient.
+• Position exam tables in exam clinicians can have unimped illy extended on the exam table an

 INTER- AND INTRA-SYSTEM TRANSFERS

 This indicator focuses on the management of inmate-patients' medical needs and continuity of patient care during the inter- and intra-facility transfer process.
 The patients reviewed for Inter- and Intra-System Transfers include inmates received from other CDCR facilities and inmates transferring out of CCI to another CDCR facility.
 The OIG review includes evaluation of the institution's ability to provide and document health screening assessments, initiation of relevant referrals based on patient needs, and the continuity of medication delivery to patients arriving from another institution.
 For those patients, the OIG clinicians also review the timely completion of pending health appointments, tests, and requests for specialty services.
 For inmate-patients who transfer out of the facility, the OIG evaluates the ability of the institution to document transfer information that includes pre-existing health conditions, pending appointments, tests and requests for specialty services, medication transfer packages, and medication administration prior to transfer.
 The OIG clinicians also evaluate the care provided to patients returning to the institution from an outside hospital and check to ensure appropriate implementation of the hospital assessment and treatment plans.